 What do I do if I need more space?¶

 We offer automatic scaling for our Parse instances in 5GB increments as you reach the capacity of your current plan.
 You can set an alert for space usage based on a percentage of total space used in the settings page for each individual instance.

 Where should I host my Parse API server?¶

 As our MongoDB instances have ties to both Rackspace ServiceNet and AWS DirectConnect, we would recommend using Rackspace Cloud servers or an AWS instance in the US-East zone.
 Rackspace also offers support for AWS under our Fanatical AWS umbrella.
-Another option is Carina, which is a simple Docker container option.

 What do I do without auto-indexing?¶